Priyanshii11/Animation_login/README.md

 # Animation Login
 This is an Android animated background application which contains multiple photos that are animated as the background.
 The background also changes after a certain amount of time (in seconds).
+ This App contains multiple of images which gets change in a cetain amount of time.These are some of the images that are animated in this Application.

 ## Interface of this Application:-
 <div align = "center">